safiazmi92/Synthetic-images-generation-using-Blender/README.md

     with open('path_to_yaml_file') as f:
 ```

+- Open open project_v1.2.blend go to scripting choose SIG.py and then run the script.
 - The output generated images and there corresponding bounding box file will be found at the output path specified in the yaml file in both ways.
 ## Project Status
 The project is complete.
 My plan is to add another features that will be